mitchellpohar/mitchellpohar/README.md

 - 📫 How to reach me: www.linkedin.com/in/mitchellpohar
 - 😄 Pronouns: He/Him
-- ⚡ For Hiring Purposes: Due to academic integrity, I have a few private repositories that contain school projects, please send a request to view it so I can add you to the repos.
+- ⚡ For Hiring Purposes: Due to academic integrity, I have a few private repositories that contain school projects, please send a request to view them so I can add you to the repos.

 <!---
 mitchellpohar/README.md is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.